jurgenskrause/ChecklistBuddy/README.md

 - **Green Indicator Lights**: Both indicator lights are green for better visibility in cockpit environments
 - **Optimized Spacing**: Reduced space between LEDs and labels for a more compact display
 - **Enhanced Typography**: Larger label text for better readability in cockpit conditions
+- **Configuration Saving**: Save and load your checklist configurations using browser cookies
+- **Smart Naming**: Automatically suggests the checklist title as the configuration name when saving

 ## How to Use